JuliaPackaging/BinDeps.jl/README.md

     run(`make`)
 ```

-	The second command is optional and tells the package manger, not to
-	consider this package broken in the `fixup` method.
-Unless you add
-	additional code to your package, it has no other effect and can thus
-	be considered optional though recommended.

   * I want to use BinDeps, but it is missing some functionality I need
     (e.g. a package manager)